Gustave Besson, his Factories and Family

 After her return, Marthe and Adolphe quarreled and in January, 1894, she sued for divorce in Paris, but not before warning her Paris employees that Adolphe was not well.
 She then returned to London.
 Paris newspapers, including La Presse, reported that Adolphe had alienated the workers by attempting to manage the factory for the first time starting in January.
 Previously, he had only been a figurehead, with Marthe and the foremen to oversee the factory operation.

 During these months, there were daily struggles with workers and loss of customers.
-He cut the wages of the Paris workers twice, resulting in a strike in September.
+Adolphe cut the wages of the Paris workers twice, resulting in a strike in September.
 When approached by the shop foremen, he refused to meet with them and locked them out.
 The employees pleaded to Marthe for her return, which she did in October and convinced them to go back to work.
 Even though reported in at least six Paris newspapers, there was no mention of whether or not the previous wage rates were restored.
-It is difficult to parse the truth from press reports, the French papers were sympathetic to the workers and Marthe and the English had bold headlines about her scandalous actions.
-On October 30th, a divorce court judge ruled that she had no standing to remove Adolphe from authority over their community property, and that she was unable to prove negligence, impairment or wickedness, the requirements for that decision.
+It is difficult to parse the truth from press reports, the French papers were sympathetic to the workers and Marthe, and the English papers had bold headlines about her scandalous actions.
+On October 30th, a divorce court judge (in Paris) ruled that she had no standing to remove Adolphe from authority over their community property.
+She was unable to prove negligence, impairment or wickedness, which were the requirements for that decision.

 In early 1895, Marthe found a buyer for the London factory and moved their belongings from the house.
 When Adolphe learned this in July, he told customers to stop doing business with the London branch and filed civil charges against her in England, including an injunction keeping her from accessing bank accounts.
 In August, she fled the country with 15 year old Gabrielle and her lover (reported as an employee, either “traveler” or clerk from Spain) with securities and other property.
 Several press reports stated that her intention was to live in America.
 Adolphe then had criminal charges filed and she was arrested in Spain and brought back for trial, arriving in London on November 21st.

 Court testimony indicated that before meeting Marthe, Adolphe had no property and was living with and supported by a dress maker in London.
 He claimed that, since the marriage was in France, the English property was part of the (marriage) community as well.
 According to French law at that time, all property acquired during the marriage, including by inheritance, became that of the community and the man had sole authority over that community.
-Because the business was still owned by the estate of her mother, who died two years before the marriage, it became community property when she inherited it in 1881.
+When they married, the business was still owned by the estate of her mother, who had died two years before.
+It then became community property when she inherited it in 1881.
 French law also prevented a woman from doing business without the permission of her husband.
 When asked in court “Do you claim ownership of the goodwill, name, inventions, and everything?,” his response was: “Yes, that is the French law, and you can’t change it.”

 Criminal charges were dismissed in February, 1896.
 Even after her ownership of the English property was settled in the courts and the sale was finalized, he continued to claim ownership of Besson in France.
 In a 1906 advertisement in Directory of Artists and Dramatic and Musical Education, he claimed he “holds many honorary distinctions and after 66 medals and diplomas of honor obtained in international exhibitions, he won the Grand Prix at the following exhibitions in Paris 1900, St -Louis 1904, Liege 1905.”
 There was no additional press coverage of worker relations at Besson, Paris.
 We must assume that Marthe and their employees tolerated the situation for the rest of her life so that the business would eventually go to her heirs.